 Despite being fairly characterized as a locker room cancer, teams were still willing to give him a shot because of the one common denominator in all of this—the guy’s a special talent.
-After a laundry list of bizarre and downright annoying behavior, the AB roller coaster fell completely off the rails, after taking a gravely serious turn.
+Following a laundry list of bizarre and downright annoying behavior, the AB roller coaster fell completely off the rails after it took a gravely serious turn.
 An allegation of rape and sexual assault on multiple occasions was the beginning of the end for Brown, but not exactly in a way you’d imagine.

-The kicker of all this is that according to Tom E. Curran of CSN New England, “someone, probably a player, can be heard on the video following Tomlin’s speech, cautioning players to be careful what they put out on social media this week.
+The kicker of all this is that, according to Tom E. Curran of CSN New England, “someone, probably a player, can be heard on the video following Tomlin’s speech, cautioning players to be careful what they put out on social media this week.
 ‘Keep cool on social media’, they said.
 ‘This is about us, nobody else.’ " Also, if you want to get technical, according to NFL insider Adam Schefter, “NFL policy prohibits players from posting messages on any social media platform 90 minutes before kickoff through post-game interviews.”

-See You Later Steeltown!
+See You Later, Steeltown!

-This culminated into a heated dispute with quarterback Ben Roethlisberger during a walk through prior to a crucial week 17 game against Cincinnati.
-During the confrontation, Brown chucked a football at Big Ben and then decided to skip the rest of the weeks practices leading up to the Sunday showdown.
-Coach Mike Tomlin was forced to bench AB for the game, in which the Steelers went on to win anyway.
+This culminated into a heated dispute with quarterback Ben Roethlisberger during a walk-through prior to a crucial week 17 game against Cincinnati.
+During the confrontation, Brown chucked a football at Big Ben and then decided to skip the rest of the week's practices leading up to the Sunday showdown.
+Coach Mike Tomlin was forced to bench AB for the game, which the Steelers went on to win anyway.

 Teammates of Brown would later reveal that this had been brewing for awhile and it was not an isolated incident.
 Concessions and exceptions were made during his entire tenure with the Steelers by coach Mike Tomlin with the idea that, as long as he produced on gameday, they’d tolerate the unprofessionalism.
 I guess one would surmise that by looking the other way, Tomlin created this monster and should accept significant culpability.

-My Way or The Highway
+My Way or the Highway

 Problem is, that particular helmet had been banned by the NFL due to safety standards.
 Furthermore, players were given notice for five years that the helmet changes were coming and were also provided 30 different helmet options to choose from.
-This wasn’t good enough, and Brown began openly clashing with coaches at OTAs over the issue, and even went as far as to leave the practice field and then attempt to sneak his old helmet back onto the field—by trying to paint it to mirror the mandated helmets.
+This wasn’t good enough, and Brown began openly clashing with coaches at OTAs over the issue, and he even went as far as to leave the practice field and then attempt to sneak his old helmet back onto the field—by trying to paint it to mirror the mandated helmets.

 Raiders officials and teammates alike were hoping that was the last of the headaches brought on by Brown, but he was just getting his feet wet—or burnt?
 A new report surfaced that Antonio was injured in practice, but when the media found out the specifics, the realm of the bizarre was entered once again.

 After these events, you probably thought it couldn’t get worse.
-It seemed that way, after things appeared to have quieted down until NFL insider Adam Schefter reported that there was a blow-up between Brown and GM Mike Mayock.
+It seemed that way, after things appeared to have quieted down, until NFL insider Adam Schefter reported that there was a blow-up between Brown and GM Mike Mayock.
 According to the report, the two shared a heated disagreement leading to Brown threatening to punch Mayock in the face before punting a football and remarking, “fine me for that.”